Pomax/are-we-flying/docs/index.md

 #### Adding polygon-awareness

-Let's make life easy (well, easier) on ourselves and restrict the kind of shapes we'll work with to polygons, with GPS coordinates as vertices, so we can ask our server for something like  http://localhost:9000/?poly=47.8,-123.1,47.8,-123.99,48.99,-123.99,48.99,-123.1 and have it know we mean the "rectangle" (not really, but at small scale, close enough) spanned by N47.8W123.1 and N48.99W123.99.
+Let's make life easy (well, "easier") on ourselves and restrict the kind of shapes we work with to polygons, with GPS coordinates as vertices, so we can ask our server for something like  http://localhost:9000/?poly=47.8,-123.1,47.8,-123.99,48.99,-123.99,48.99,-123.1 and have it know we mean the "rectangle" (not really, but at small scale, close enough) spanned by N47.8W123.1 and N48.99W123.99.

 This requires updating our server a tiny bit: